-Having achieved the research objectives, the analysis of the interviews and validation of the key participants are discussed below.
+Having achieved the research objectives, the analysis of the interviews and validation of the key participants are as discussed here.
 Firstly, according to the literature review, international construction projects are high-risk ventures that require enormous financial backing.
 Therefore, they need actors with various specialised skills, which include technical and management expertise and, most significantly, they require an efficient KT mechanism for the key actors to acquire and exchange essential information.
 Specifically, the main areas in which local companies lack expertise and need to learn from their foreign partners are project management, project planning and expertise in high-speed grouting technology and high levels of quality control.
 These were the areas derived from the empirical data and used to develop the KT framework.
-Based on the interview results and validation of the key participants, 'Health, Safety and the environment' is another essential component of an international construction project.
+Based on the interview results and validation of the key participants, "Health, safety and the environment" is another essential component of an international construction project.

 Secondly, KT methods and mechanisms were found to be critical in transferring partners' crucial knowledge.
-The participants from this ICJV project noted that they had used four types of mechanisms to transfer knowledge between them, especially tacit knowledge (e.g., socialisation (tacit-tacit) and externalisation (tacit-explicit).
-Most of them used KT methods and mechanisms such as face-to-face communication, brainstorming, ad hoc meetings or minutes of meetings, regular or continuous meetings (especially weekly meetings), learning by doing and mentoring coaching as the most important means to transfer knowledge and between partners.
-On the other hand, storytelling, experience colleagues, other projects or companies, visiting a foreign company and visiting plants or manufacturers were never used in this ICJV project, neither were ICT collaboration tools (e.g., expert systems, decision support systems, COPs, etc.).
+The participants from this ICJV project noted that they had used four types of mechanisms to transfer knowledge between them, especially tacit knowledge (e.g., socialisation [tacit-tacit] and externalisation [tacit-explicit]).
+Most of them used KT methods and mechanisms such as face-to-face communication, brainstorming, ad hoc meetings or minutes of meetings, regular or continuous meetings (especially weekly meetings), learning by doing and mentoring and coaching as the most important means to transfer knowledge and experience between partners.
+On the other hand, storytelling, visiting colleagues, other projects or companies, visiting a foreign company and visiting plants or manufacturers were never used in this ICJV project, neither were information and communications technology (ICT) collaboration tools (e.g., expert systems, decision support systems, communities of practice, etc.).